-Mould toxicity – certain species of mold produce mycotoxins, which have the ability to damage health on a cellular level.
-Mold toxicity is especially an issue to those that have had exposure to water damaged buildings and those that have a genetic susceptibility; this is when the HLA gene prevents the body from eliminating mycotoxins, causing a ‘Chronic Inflammatory Response Syndrome’ also know as CIRS.
+Mould toxicity – certain species of mould produce mycotoxins, which have the ability to damage health on a cellular level.
+Mould toxicity is especially an issue to those that have had exposure to water damaged buildings and those that have a genetic susceptibility; this is when the HLA gene prevents the body from eliminating mycotoxins, causing a ‘Chronic Inflammatory Response Syndrome’ also know as CIRS.

 Internal toxins – these are created by overgrowths of bacteria, fungus and yeast.